input-output-hk/plutus-pioneer-program/docs/week7.rst

 So now let's look at the rest of the on-chain code.

-As usual, we define a date type that holds the information about the types the datum and redeemer.
+As usual, we define a data type that holds the information about the types the datum and redeemer.

 .. code:: haskell